 Challenges: Many schools might lack the funding needed to deploy a 1:1 program—and it can be hard to find the space needed to store devices in the classroom.

 Because devices don’t need to be moved from one classroom to another in a full 1:1 environment, a wall charging station is a fitting option.
 These units take up less space and typically cost less than a cart, leaving more money to buy the devices themselves.

 When you’re distributing devices to students at the start of class each day, time is at a premium.
-The unique basket design of our Carrier 10, Carrier 15, iQ 10 and Joey 10 charging stations make this process much easier and more efficient—which saves valuable class time for instruction.
+The unique basket design of our Carrier 10 and iQ 10 charging stations make this process much easier and more efficient—which saves valuable class time for instruction.

 1:1 programs in which students take devices home

 Benefits: Letting students take school-owned devices home creates a “classroom without walls,” enabling 24-7 learning.
 It also addresses the digital divide and the so-called “homework gap,” ensuring that all students have equitable access to learning opportunities.